 The Matt Davis Trail provides a quieter ascent from the coast back toward Mount Tam’s ridgelines.
 It captures the terrain shift from ocean exposure to shaded woodland, illustrating the dramatic vertical layering between shoreline and mountain.

 The beach itself stretches broadly along the Pacific, offering space for walking, surfing, tide exploration, and uninterrupted horizon views.
 Early mornings often feel expansive and quiet, while afternoons bring shifting light and marine influence.
-Even longtime Marin residents return frequently — the coastline rarely feels repetitive.
+Wildlife is part of the experience: pelicans skimming the waterline, seals offshore, and hawks riding thermals above the bluffs.

 Homes in Stinson Beach range from classic coastal cottages to contemporary residences designed to capture ocean views and natural light.
 Many emphasize indoor-outdoor living — decks oriented toward sunset, large windows framing dune grasses, and architecture scaled to the coastal landscape.

 Unlike larger waterfront markets, the community remains relatively intimate.
 Scale is modest.
 Streets are walkable.
 The built environment integrates with terrain rather than dominating it.
 That balance contributes to Stinson’s long-standing character.
+Buyers drawn to Stinson Beach are often seeking something very specific — proximity to both mountain and ocean, combined with a quieter, less urban atmosphere than central Marin towns.

 Living at the coast differs meaningfully from living in Mill Valley, Kentfield, or other inland neighborhoods.
+Coastal settings experience:

 For some homeowners, this contrast is precisely the appeal.
 The ability to move between mountain and shoreline environments within a short drive — or even a single hike — is uniquely Marin.